LRYMND/v-link/README.md

 ### > Note:

-The app runs on a RPi3 as well as on a RPi4 with OS Buster and Bullseye, both on 32 and 64-bit.
+The app runs on a RPi3 as well as on a RPi4 with OS Bullseye, both on 32 and 64-bit.

 ## 02 | Display Mod